Blog / Solder Mask: A Protective Layer for Copper Traces in PCBs

 1 2 3

 Whenever you think of making a printed circuit board, it should be a durable component that lasts as long as possible in your device.
 One of the best ways to maximize board surface protection for maximum durability is to use a solder mask.
-Circuit boards contain multiple copper pathways for conducting electricity, which can oxidize or short circuit if left exposed.
+Custom printed circuit board contain multiple copper pathways for conducting electricity, which can oxidize or short circuit if left exposed.
 A solder mask forms a thin outer layer that covers and protects all the electrical lines and pads.

 Here's all you need to know about this protective layer.